Travelhack

 img

-When entering the mosque, it is obligatory to take off your shoes.
-So if you are not wearing socks, we advise you to bring them with you.
-Clothing is as modest as possible: shoulders, legs and head (for women) should be covered.
+When entering a mosque, you must remove your shoes.
+If you’re not wearing socks, it’s a good idea to bring a pair with you.
+Clothing should be modest: shoulders, legs, and head (for women) must be covered.

-It is not recommended to disturb the worshippers, especially when they are praying: standing near them or passing in front of them.
-In mosques, it is not allowed to take pictures of people during prayer or ablution.
+It is not recommended to disturb worshippers, especially during prayer — do not stand close to them or walk in front of them.
+Photographing people during prayer or ablution is also forbidden.

-By the way, it is better to find out about the mode of operation of all temples in advance, it varies depending on the season and each has its own peculiarities.
-For example, the famous Hagia Sophia Cathedral does not work on Mondays.
+By the way, it’s best to check the opening hours of all religious sites in advance, as they vary depending on the season and have their own specific rules.
+For instance, the famous Hagia Sophia is closed on Mondays.

 img